 Do you feel safe when you travel solo?
-Are you looking for a self-defense tool to keep you safe when traveling or at home?
+Are you looking for a women-friendly self-defense tool to keep you safe when traveling or at home?
 You are not alone.

 To keep themselves safe and be prepared for what may happen, women look for safety tips and self-defense tools that may add an extra layer of security.
+This is a commonly discussed topic in our women only travel community.

 Our online course tackles all the worries, challenges and tools you need to feel and be safe before a trip.
 There are 35+ lessons by 45+ experts from all over the world.
 Get access to Empowerful here.